backprop-ai/slate/source/index.html.md

 `POST /upload-url`

 (BETA) Gets an upload url for a model.
 The upload url is valid for an hour and takes a PUT request with a .zip file.
-  The zip file must contain exactly three files (no folders) with the specified names:
+  The zip file can contain any files, but must contain three required files with the specified names:

-  * model.bin (an initiated model on CPU pickled with dill)
+  * model.bin (an initiated model on CPU pickled with dill) or inference.py (with load_model and call_model functions)
   * config.json (with description (value is string) and task (value is list of strings) keys)
   * requirements.txt (a python requirements file with any runtime dependencies)

   The maximum supported size of the zip file is 5GB.

-It is the simplest to use our [python library](https://github.com/backprop-ai/backprop) for this functionality.
+Read our [deployment docs](https://backprop.co/docs/deploying) for more information.

 > Body parameter